-CERF's current allocation to real estate is achieved through a diversified real estate fund.
-The fund has exposure to different geographic locations and property types, while maintaining strict quality requirements for each property, including leverage limits and occupancy rates.
+CERF's current allocation to real estate is achieved through diversified real estate funds.
+These funds have exposure to different geographic locations and property types, while maintaining strict quality requirements for each property, including leverage limits and occupancy rates.

-The following investment results were prepared by CERF's consultant using a time-weighted rate of return methodology based upon market values, and are gross of fees.
+The following investment results were prepared by CERF's consultant using a time-weighted rate of return methodology based upon market values and are gross of fees.

-Investment Results For the Year Ended December 31, 2022
+Investment Results For the Year Ended December 31, 2023